| ||

 The Archaeological Survey of India (ASI) and the State Archaeology Department have not taken any serious steps to make it a popular destination for the tourists and, for no reason, the largest and deadliest cannon in the world kept in the fort in

 Three of the longest cannons in the world are in India.
 The Gulbarga cannon is 29 feet long, Nizamabad cannon is 23 feet and Jaipur cannon is 20.2 feet.
-It is unfortunate that the authorities concerned did not take the effort to measure the cannons lying in several Indian forts.
+It is unfortunate that the authorities concerned did not take the effort to maintain the cannons lying in several Indian forts.
 Nor have any researchers or historians done a proper study on the historical cannon.

 http://cms.newindianexpress.com/states/karnataka/2016/dec/03/the-worlds-longest-cannon-1545187.html